slatedocs/slate/source/includes/_reference.md

 Scout is engineered to monitor the performance of your mission-critical production applications by providing an easy-install, low-overhead monitoring agent with a hosted SaaS service that values your security.
 The basic flow:

 * Embed our agent in your application.
 You don't access to the servers your app is deployed on.
-* The agent instruments key libaries (database access, controllers, views, etc) using low-overhead instrumentation.
+* The agent instruments key libraries (database access, controllers, views, etc) using low-overhead instrumentation.
 * Every minute, the agent connects over https (always) through a 256-bit secure, encrypted connection (the same encryption your bank uses) and sends metrics to our servers.
 * Over servers store the data.